doorbis/.github/README.md

-# Doorbis ClosePilot™
+# Doorbis™ ClosePilot™

-**Doorbis ClosePilot™** is an AI-powered real estate transaction coordination platform for brokers, agents, teams, builders, and transaction coordinators.
+**Doorbis™ ClosePilot™** is an AI-powered real estate transaction coordination platform for brokers, agents, teams, builders, and transaction coordinators.
 It turns messy timelines, documents, and multi-channel communications into a single, coordinated “auto-TC” that keeps every deal on track.

 🌐 Live product & demo: **[https://doorbis.com](https://doorbis.com)**